 The purpose of this policy is to ensure that all Victorian government schools comply with legislative and department policy requirements when implementing student expulsion procedures.

 - This policy applies to all Victorian government schools and reflects the requirements set out in .

 - Only principals have authority to make the decision to expel a student.
 This authority cannot be delegated.

 - Principals must not expel a student who is aged 8 years or less without the Secretary’s approval.

-- Additional actions must be taken by a principal considering expelling a student who is in out-of-home care, a Koori student, a student who is eligible for funding under the and an overseas student.
+- Additional actions must be taken by a principal considering expelling a student who is in out-of-home care, a Koorie student, a student with substantial or extensive levels of adjustment as defined by the Nationally Consistent Collection of Data (NCCD) on School Students with Disability, or an overseas student.

 School must refer to and apply the procedures set out in the mandatory expulsion guidelines in the Guidance tab.